RAF Hell's Mouth: Relief / Emergency Landing Ground

 The grass strip was created in 1937 as a range for No. 5 Armament Training Camp RAF, based at nearby RAF Penrhos.
 The initial accommodation was under canvas, and Nissen huts were provided for workshop space.
 The plan was to extend the small grass airfield, and on the south-east corner of the site three Bellman hangars were constructed along with aprons.
 Situated between these and the sea, a large moving target railway was laid out, and by July 1940 these were completed, however the extensions to the airfield were not ready until May 1941.
 From then it was open as a relief landing ground for No. 9 (Observers) Advanced Flying Unit from RAF Penrhos.

 The moving target range was an oval-shaped course.
 It was a narrow-gauge railway which used a pulley system and a target vehicle which was powered by a `V' twin JAP engine.
 The target vehicle was a motorised flat truck which carried a wooden model of an aircraft.
 This was fired at by the trainee gunners, from a replica gun turret, as the wooden model travelled the light railway.
 Targets off shore were provided by floats moored in the bay.
 Personnel based at RAF Hell's Mouth to operate the bombing range and gunnery targets included an officer, a flight sergeant, around 30 airmen and a few other RAF personnel types, and Nissen and wooden huts were added for accommodation.

 The most common aircraft used for training at the range was the Avro Anson, a British twin-engine, multi-role aircraft.
 12 lb (5.5 kg) smoke bombs were now used which ignited on hitting the sea.
 The range had three observation towers: one was situated in the south-west corner, a second was located in the middle, next to the camp, and the third tower was in the far north-west.
 Using telescopes to view the smoke bomb hits, observers within the three towers would record the compass bearing on a fixed brass ring.

 Typical aircraft using the airfield were Bristol Blenheim and Armstrong Whitworth Whitley.
 In August 1944 a Vickers Wellington was successfully landed by a Polish pilot following an engine failure.
-Despite the mismatch in size, the aircraft later successfully took off.
+The aircraft later successfully took off.